RUBi-ZA/MD-TASK/docs/source/usage.rst

 Network Analysis
 ==================

 Residue Interaction Networks (RIN) are analyzed using a branch of Mathematics known as graph theory.
 In a RIN, each residue in the protein is a node in the network.
 An edge (or connection) between two nodes exists if there is an interaction between the two residues that they represent.
-In RINs, an interaction between two residues exists if the residues are within a user-defined cut-off distance (usually around 6.5 – 7.5 Å) of each other.
+In RINs, an interaction between two residues exists if the Carbon beta atoms of those residues are within a user-defined cut-off distance (usually around 6.5 – 7.5 Å) of each other.
 Once the network has been constructed, there are various network measures that can be used to analyze it.
 Currently, MD-RIN can be used to analyze the change in betweenness centrality (BC) and average shortest path (L) of residues in a protein over a molecular dynamics simulation.

 Measurements
 -----------------